Skip to main content

 Medications & Supplements + English

-• Robenacoxib (brand name: Onsior) is given by mouth in the form of a tablet to treat pain and inflammation associated with surgery or other musculoskeletal conditions in dogs and cats.
+• Piroxicam (brand name: Feldene) is given by mouth in the form of a capsule to treat pain and some types of cancer in dogs.
 Do not use this medication in pets that are allergic to it, or in pets concurrently using corticosteroids or other NSAIDs.
-If a negative reaction occurs, call your veterinary office.
+If a negative reaction occurs, please call your veterinary office.